ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 ## 1-1 Introduction
 ### ```1-1-1 What is Machine Learning?```
 Two definitions of Machine Learning are offered.
 Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
-This is an older, informal definition.  $\mu$
+This is an older, informal definition.

 Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."